 Treatment of PTSD and memory loss

 If you are struggling with memory loss resulting from post-traumatic stress disorder, then first you should treat the main stem cause and then the resulting symptoms.
-Moreover, there are various conventional PRSD treatments which include medication management and psychotherapy.
+Moreover, there are various conventional PTSD treatments which include medication management and psychotherapy.

 Medications